getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

   y: 131 }
 ```

-We've now got our players being generated.
+Now our players are being generated.
 It's time to put them on the screen.

 ![](https://camo.githubusercontent.com/e19e230a9371a44a2eeb484b83ff4fcf8c824cf7/687474703a2f2f737562737461636b2e6e65742f696d616765732f62726f777365726966795f6c6f676f2e706e67)

-In order to convert our command line scripts to something we can put up on the
+To convert our command line scripts to something we can put up on the
 web for everyone, we're going to use a bundler called `browserify` to package
-all the JS goodness into one file and make sure that all of our JS works on all
+all the JavaScript goodness into one file, and then ensure that all of the
-the various browsers by using `babel` via `babelify`.
+JavaScript works on all the various browsers by using `babel` via `babelify`.

 ```bash
 npm install --save-dev browserify babelify babel-preset-es2015
 ```

-Browserify helps us turn all those lovely `require`s from `node` into a nice bundle
-to distribute for the browser.
-In your `package.json`, add one more line to your
+In your `package.json`, add one more line to your `scripts` section and create a
-`scripts` section and create a `babel` section:
+`babel` section:

 ```json
 "scripts": {